 Aprosthema tardum can be distinguished from Aprosthema fusicorne and melanurum by less erect and more flattened or lateral directed hairs on the mesoscutellum.

-Larvae suspected to feed on Lathyrus sylvestris L. For key to species see Vikberg, 2004.
+Larvae suspected to feed on Lathyrus sylvestris L. In France, the larvae have been observed on Sweet Peas (Lathyrus latifolius).
+For key to species see Vikberg, 2004.

 Flight period: Bivoltine, May to August